jasp-stats/jasp-desktop/Docs/development/r-analyses-guide.md

 `.beginSaveImage(width, height)`
 `.endSaveImage(descriptor)`

 `.beginSaveImage()` starts the image capturing process, and returns a descriptor.
-Once the analysis has performed all the rendering it needs, it should call `.endSaveImage()`, passing in the descriptor provided by `.beginSaveImage()`. `.endSaveImage()` returns a base64 encoded data URI which can be assigned to the image object described below.
+Once the analysis has performed all the rendering it needs, it should call `.endSaveImage()`, passing in the descriptor provided by `.beginSaveImage()`. `.endSaveImage()` returns a descriptor which can be assigned to the image object described below.

 ### Cleaning data